Posted on 19th May 2018 at 15:34

 Disclaimer: Please note that this post does not constitute legal advice, nor is it an exhaustive list of what you need to do to ensure full GDPR compliance.
 If you have any concerns about legislation that affects your business, we would advise that you consult a solicitor or a certified GDPR practitioner.

-Now when people visit your website, a message should appear so they can explicitly opt-in to using the data collected from cookies.
+When people visit your website, a message should appear so they can explicitly opt-in to using the data collected from cookies.

 Commonly, I see cookie notices like the one below, which is not GDPR compliant as visitors cannot give explicit consent by opting-in and you cannot prevent people viewing your website simply because they do not want their data to be used through cookies.
 People have a right to view your website without you collecting data on them.